Java 11 Features - java.nio.file.Files class new Methods | Read/write a string from to a file

-In this blog post, We are going to learn the new methods added to the java.nio.file.Files
+In this blog post, we will explore the new methods added to the java.nio.file.Files class in Java 11.

-with Java 11, the Files class added the below methods for converting file content to/from strings.
+With Java 11, the Files class has added the following methods for converting file content to/from strings.

 With these methods, We can achieve the following things.